klientjs/open-stack-cli/README.md

 For now, you can you following libraries :

-`react-app` : Setup your project as create-react-app (for web application only)
+`react` : Setup your project for exporting React components (for react additionnal libraries only) `react-app` : Setup your project as create-react-app (for web application only)

 **Caution : This should be used just after create command (in fresh blank project) with no untracked files present**